UC-Davis-APRL/APRL-COSMOS/README.md

-# OpenC3 COSMOS Plugin
+# APRL-COSMOS Plugin

-See the [OpenC3](https://openc3.com) documentation for all things OpenC3.
+This plugin configures OpenC3

-Update this comment with your own description.
+See the [OpenC3](https://docs.openc3.com) documentation for all things OpenC3.

 ## Getting Started